Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 # Desktop Mode

+**Note:** Desktop Mode is currently in preview and might have feature as well as code rework until it is officially released.

 The desktop mode is part of the Innoactive Creator Pro and allows you to run your training applications without the need of a VR headset.
 You can perform the training using only a regular desktop PC or laptop.
 The training course created in Innoactive Creator does not need to be adapted to run in desktop mode.
 Just build your training application for both VR and non-VR and you can switch even during runtime between a training experience in VR and without an HMD.

 ## Setup in Unity